makrai/notes/plaza-del-arco20-multiling-emo-event.md

 # Abstract

-* emotion detection in text has become more popular
+* emotion detection in text
-  * pot appl: psychology, marketing, political science, artificial intelligence
+  * applicat: psychology, marketing, political science, artificial intelligence
   * While opinion mining is a well-established task with many standard data sets and well-defined methodologies, emotion mining has received less
   * annotated gold standard resources available are not enough